Learn how to make a beaded necklace or bracelet with 3 Easy DIY jewelry-making tutorials for beginners.

 - 8mm colorful acrylic beads in ink patterns

-Pony Beads for toddlers, preschoolers, and kindergarteners (perfect for small hands learning to string beads)
+Pony Beads and letter beads for toddlers, preschoolers, and kindergarteners (perfect for small hands learning to string beads)

 - Charm bead set for jewelry making